Are you approaching peri-menopause or menopause and wondering “What happened to my butt”!

 Freeform Board – www.sportstek.com.au, www.aokhealth.com

-Try the VIDEO workouts in my two programs.
-They are all focused on really working those glute muscles with a mixture of………
+Try the VIDEO workouts in my programs.
+They’re all focused on working your butt (glute) muscles with a mixture of………